-The YWCA is here for survivors during COVID-19 — but we can’t do it without you.
+The YWCA is here for survivors — but we can’t do it without you.

-Making a financial gift or providing supplies make an incredible difference in our capacity to help each person who turns to the YWCA at this challenging time.
+Making a financial gift or providing supplies makes an incredible difference in our capacity to help each person who turns to the YWCA.
 Thank you.

-Click here to give and to learn more about how gifts are helping during COVID-19.
+Click here to give and to learn more about how gifts help.

 Looking out for our neighbors

 With so many at home, neighbors have never been more important.
-Right now, places that have traditionally been an avenue for survivors looking for help, like work, schools, and faith communities are closed.
-Neighbors are uniquely situated to keep an eye out for one another as we are apart, but in this together.
+Right now, places that have traditionally been an avenue for survivors looking for help — like work, schools, and faith communities — can be harder to access.
+Neighbors are uniquely situated to keep an eye out for one another.

 Calling 911 is important — and the right thing to do if anyone’s safety is threatened.
 But, neighbors also have lots of opportunity to engage a survivor when things are calm.